Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Discharging argument

-In this section, we check that every element of $G$ has non-negative final weight after the discharging procedure.
+We now show that every element ends up with non-negative weight.
 Since the sum of initial weights is -12, this yields the expected contradiction and proves Theorem~\ref{thm:main}.
 We first handle the faces, and then distinguish several cases for the vertices, depending on their degree.
 First note that due to $C_{\ref{C1}}$, the minimum degree of $G$ is $3$.
 Moreover, only vertices of degree $7$ or $8$ lose weight.
+For these vertices, we present here an extensive case analysis argument.
+Since the proof is quite long, we also provide two programs at \href{https://github.com/tpierron/Delta8}{\url{https://github.com/tpierron/Delta8}}.
+These programs generate all possible neighborhoods of a $7^+$-vertex and check that either there is a reducible configuration or the final weight is non-negative.